Skip to main content

 Trump is doing what he said he would do, except for the Epstein file, when he returned to the White House during the presidential campaign.
 He is keeping his campaign promises for the most part.
 So, there is that.
 Just because I voted for Kamala Harris doesn't mean I can't admit that he is delivering on his campaign promises.
 Trump meant every hateful, inhumane, and narcissistic word.

 The legal consequence of illegal immigration is deportation.
-That consequence existed before Trump, and I am okay with enforcing the laws of this nation as long as the law is equally applied, assumptions of legal residence and gang affiliations aren't solely made on skin colors and tattoos, detainees are given rights to legal presentations, treated with human decency, and no one's due process is violated.
+That consequence existed before Trump, and I am okay with enforcing the laws of this nation as long as the law is equally applied, assumptions of legal residence and gang affiliations aren't solely made on skin colors and tattoos, detainees are given rights to legal representation, treated with human decency, and no one's due process is violated.

 When birthright citizenship, guaranteed by the Fourteenth Amendment, is in jeopardy for children who are born in this nation to parents who may be here without documentation, are we going to be delusional with rhetoric that we can save everyone from Trump?
 Are you delusional to believe that we can save everyone from the wrath of Stephen Miller?

-When the U.S. Justice Dept. will no longer investigate and seek justice when a black person's civil rights are violated, we can't pretend like we can save everyone.
+When the U.S. Justice Dept. will no longer investigate and seek justice when a Black person's civil rights are violated, we can't pretend like we can save everyone.
 We've got to be real so we can protect civil rights, constitutionally guaranteed rights, and human rights.
 We simply can't afford meaningless statements and fighting words without meticulous strikes.

 So, why 1864?
 The Thirteenth Amendment, which abolished slavery, was passed by Congress and ratified in 1865.